MarcoMustacchi/UAV_Pick_and_Place/README.md

 To permanently change the path, add the export commands to your shell’s configuration file (`~/.bashrc`, `~/.bash_profile`, `~/.zshrc`, etc.), depending on which shell you use.

+### Understanding Gazebo models
+Gazebo uses the model's internal name to differentiate instances, and if two models have the same name, only one of them will be loaded.

+You can add a `<name>` tag to each instance of the `small_box` model in your world file to give them unique names.

-## How to setup PX4 toolchain development environment for drone simulations
+## How to setup PX4 toolchain development environment
 ```bash
 sudo apt update
 sudo apt upgrade